-We have saved for the end our conclusions about the substance of the analyses we have outlined here on lead and IQ.
-Most of the analyses we describe in this paper are ours, and we find those presented as the plaintiff's rebuttal case quite compelling.
-Moreover, the meta-analyses referred to above are perfectly consistent with the analyses that "the plaintiffs' expert reported on here."
+We have saved our conclusions about the substance of the analyses we have outlined here on lead and IQ.
+Most of the analyses we describe in this paper are ours, and we find those presented as the plaintiffs' rebuttal case quite compelling.
+Moreover, the meta-analyses referred above are perfectly consistent with the analyses that "the plaintiffs' expert reported here."
 In virtue of such a consistent preponderance of replicable evidence, we believe there is little doubt as to the fact that even low levels of lead have a deleterious effect on a child's IQ.
 The implication of such a finding for the awarding of monetary damages in "The Case of Sam Brown" are another matter and involve economic, statistical, and legal analysis.